dandorenfeld/date-time-countdown/README.md

 date_time_countdown
 ===================

-Display number of works days, hours, and seconds to a predetermined date
+Display number of work days, hours, and seconds to a predetermined date